Ronan-EruiniBennett/GymLogbookAnalytics/README.md

 - Sanitize multiline notes before writing to CSV
 - Improve input validation to reduce malformed or incomplete records
 - Extend the schema to capture heart rate or RPE data per set
-- Larger dataset
+- Expand dataset size for more meaningful analysis

 ### Analytics & Platform
 - Add richer QuickSight dashboards for progress tracking and exercise trends
 - Convert processed CSV data into Parquet for more efficient querying
-- Automate deployment and updates with CI/CD using GITHUB actions
+- Automate deployment and updates with CI/CD using GitHub actions

+## Key Learnings

+* Importance of clean, structured data in schema-on-read systems like Athena
+* Identifying and resolving issues caused by incorrect file formats (.numbers vs CSV) in S3
+* Practical experience designing and debugging a full AWS data pipeline
+* Understanding how different AWS services integrate in a real-world workflow